boobaGreen/S2I-STUDY_BUDDY_HUB_4COACH/assets/documentation.md

 ## :cop: API - Main endpoints

 :it:
-il back end e' in grado di gestire molte altri endpoint ma al momento spiego l'utilizzo di quelli utilizzati nel front end per quello che serve per il
+il back end e' in grado di gestire altri endpoint ma al momento spiego l'utilizzo di quelli utilizzati nel front end

 :uk:
 the back end is able to manage many other endpoints but at the moment I will explain the use of those used in the front end for what is needed for the project.